holdensmagicalunicorn/splunk-sdk-python/README.md

 ## Getting Started

-In order to use thet SDK you are going to need a copy of Splunk.
+In order to use the SDK you are going to need a copy of Splunk.
 If you don't already have a copy you can download one from http://www.splunk.com/download.

 You can get a copy of the SDK by cloning into the repository with git: